 The mental health charity, MIND provides some excellent links to coronavirus and wellbeing.
 A link to practical suggestions about looking after your wellbeing is included at the foot of the page.

 Bangor University has a site licence for TextHelp Read&Write – text-to-speech software which enables students to listen to any document, including Word, PDFs and web pages.
 Due to the university’s campus closure it is now possible to temporarily have the software for your own home computer, to enable you to continue to use Read&Write until the end of the academic year.

-If you are interested in installing the software for home use, please check your emails for the instructions.
+If you are interested in installing the software for home use, please email firstname.lastname@example.org for instructions.

 There are now very strict rules about missed sessions and we have to monitor closely student attendance.
 A maximum of two missed sessions will be paid for each semester, and after that the support may be suspended.

 We understand it’s not always possible to provide more than 24 hours’ notice, but this change to the funding rules is very strict, so we are monitoring attendance closely and hope to minimise the number of missed sessions.

 Inform your Mentor as soon as possible.
 If you inform them with more than 24 hours’ notice the session will not be considered “missed”.

 If you give less than 24 hours’ notice, or do not attend the session, it has to be recorded as “missed”.
 More than two missed sessions will not be funded via your DSA and an Adviser will need to speak to you before any more mentoring support can be arranged.
 If you repeatedly miss sessions, it is possible your funding for mentoring support will be withdrawn altogether.